Formula to Calculate CAGR (Compounded Annual Growth Rate)

 |[(0 / 0)1/0-1] * 100% =||0|

-It is important for the analyst to understand the concept of the compounded annual growth rate formula because it can be used to calculate the average growth of an investment.
-Under certain circumstances, the market becomes volatile and as such the year-to-year growth of an investment may appear uneven and erratic.
+It is important for the analyst to understand the concept of the compounded annual growth rate because it can be used to calculate the average growth of an investment.
+Under certain circumstances, the market becomes volatile, and as such, the year-to-year growth of an investment may appear uneven and erratic.
 In such a case, the CAGR helps in smoothening the erratic growth rates that are expected due to market volatility and inconsistency.

 Another use of the CAGR equation is that it can be used for comparison of investments of different types.
 Nevertheless, the CAGR has its own drawback that by smoothening the erratic returns on investment, the CAGR conceals from the investor the fact of how risky or volatile the portfolio has been during its investment tenure.
 However, despite the drawback, the CAGR remains a very useful performance indicator for investors and analysts.

-This has been a guide to CAGR Formula.
-Here we learn how to calculate compounded annual growth rate of the portfolio with examples and downloadable excel template.
+This article has been a guide to CAGR Formula.
+Here we learn how to calculate the compounded annual growth rate of the portfolio with examples and a downloadable excel template.
 You can learn more about financing from the following articles –